Zero-Correlation Entanglement: Definitions and System Descriptions

 \subsection{Quantum case}

-We consider the following.
-We have two quantum particles $A$ and $B$.
+We consider two quantum particles $A$ and $B$.
 The total normalized state vector $\ket{\psi}$ is given by

-where $\ket{a}$ and $\ket{b}$ describe the state of particles $A$ and $B$, and $\omega_{i,j}$ are quantum amplitudes given by complex scalars.
-This system is called a separable (product) state when the total state vector can be decomposed as a product of each normalized state of $A$ and $B$.
+where $\ket{a}$ and $\ket{b}$ describe the state of particle $A$ and $B$ respectively, and $\omega_{i,j}$ are quantum amplitudes given by complex scalars.
+This system is called a separable (product) state when the total state vector can be decomposed as a product of each normalized state of $A$ and $B$,

 where